Flight-Free-UK/flight_free_uk_website/source/posts/a-champion-for-earth.html.markdown

 And it goes further – these beautiful places that we go to visit are becoming damaged because we fly to see them.
 This is a tough reality.
 So there is a sacrifice element here – I’m not saying I’m never going to fly again, but at this point, it’s very doable to not fly for a year.
 Britain is a beautiful place – we have Scotland, the Peak District and the Lake District, Devon, and loads of other places.

-> "At this point, it’s very doable to not fly for a year.
+> "It’s very doable not to fly for a year.
 Britain is a beautiful place."

 So I don’t feel I need to travel somewhere that’s thousands of miles away to satisfy my urge to roam – I can even go somewhere here in Nottingham.
 Like this windmill – it’s the first time I’ve been here, even though I’ve lived here for 20 years!
 So yes, there is a sacrifice but there’s also a reward.